 Locating these projects on Egyptian territory was an Israeli condition, as they would be secured by Egypt, which would undertake monitoring the passage of individuals between the Gaza Strip and the new industrial zone, the sources stated.

 Indications of Hamas’s appetite for the deal had been absent from the unfolding diplomatic discussions.
-The June US diplomatic delegation headed by Jared Kushner, Trump’s son-in-law and senior advisor, and Jason Greenblatt, Trump’s special envoy to the Middle East, was primarily focused on informing regional leaders of the defining features of the initiative to resolve the Palestinian-Israeli conflict, but, notably, did not meet with Palestinian actors during last week’s regional tour, which included stops in Egypt, Qatar, Jordan, Saudi Arabia and Israel.
+The June US diplomatic delegation headed by Jared Kushner, Trump’s son-in-law and senior advisor, and Jason Greenblatt, Trump’s special representative for international negotiations, was primarily focused on informing regional leaders of the defining features of the initiative to resolve the Palestinian-Israeli conflict, but, notably, did not meet with Palestinian actors during last week’s regional tour, which included stops in Egypt, Qatar, Jordan, Saudi Arabia and Israel.

 However, one day before the start of the recent visit, Hamas’s political bureau struck out against the deal in a statement that also criticized the US position on Palestinian reconciliation and the ongoing siege on the Gaza Strip.

 “The Hamas Political Bureau reiterated its and the Palestinian people’s firm stance by completely rejecting this deal which indicates the liquidation of the Palestinian cause, rights and principles, foremost among them is Palestinians’ right to liberate their homeland and establish their independent state with Jerusalem as its capital, as well as Palestinian refugees’ return to their towns and villages, from which they were forced out in 1948,” the statement reads.